 Low-yield and low-radiation

-Because the explosion is underground, a larger fraction of its energy ends up in the ground compared to a surface burst or air burst weapon.
+Because the explosion is underground, a larger fraction of its energy ends up in the ground compared to a surface burst or air burst nuclear weapon.

-Therefore, a lower yield weapon can be used, which in turn leads to reduced release of radioactivity and smaller fallout.
+Therefore, a lower yield weapon can be used, which in turn leads to the reduced release of radioactivity and smaller fallout.

 However, as significant amounts of rock and soil are vaporized and lifted into the atmosphere, health-endangering fallout is still generated.